edeykholt/signify-browser-extension/README.md

 * Handles messages to/from the service-worker.

 ### Integrated Web Page
-* Provided by the website owner, leveraging interfaces on the Content Script.
+* Provided by a website owner, leveraging interfaces on the Content Script.
+* Interacts with extension via content script to get user's choice of AID and Credential.
+* Responsible for validating and determining acceptance of presented AID and Credential.

 ### Blazor WASM Components